 Women, Gender & Sexuality Studies also practices feminist pedagogy in the classroom and feminist ethics in our dealings with students and others outside the classroom.

 Our classes are student-centered and discussion-oriented.
 Our goal is to help students develop critical thinking skills that they can apply in broader contexts.
-We encourage community involvement and activism, and our majors, minors, and graduate students complete internships in social change agencies.
+We encourage community involvement and activism, and our majors and graduate students complete internships in social change agencies.

 Undergraduate Learning Outcomes